junglerider/chronolog/README.md

 ## Install

 You need the npm package manager for installation.
-The API and web application have to be installed separately:
+You also need sqlite3 for building the database.
+The API and web application are installed separately:

 ```
 cd api